 - There is a no shouting, no shaming policy in school.
 Raised or hostile voices are not tolerated and any conversations with individuals about behaviour take place in private, away from the gaze of other children. - Adults are aware of facial mobilisation and are expected to present as open, warm and engaged at all times. - Adults are consistent and adjust their expectations around vulnerable children to meet their needs.
-They ensure that their interactions are socially engaging and not socially defensive. - Staff are supported and encouraged to recognise when they are overwhelmed with our "take 5" policy.
-Staff can change face with another adult if they need time to reflect.
+They ensure that their interactions are socially engaging and not socially defensive. - Adult only spaces and time to reflect is encouraged.